 Perfect stem: stet-

-Notes: reduplication does not double groups of consonants.
-Here the initial st- of the root sta- has simplified to just -t- in the perfect stem.
+Notes: reduplication does not double clusters of consonants.
+Here the initial st- of the root sta- has been reduced to just -t- in the perfect stem.

 spondēre ‘to promise’